 - Uncertainty and changes are unavoidable: Any business has only a vague idea of what its competitors are currently working on, the military of any country is likewise not privy to what its “competitors” are planning.

-The legions were an active force for more than a millennium.
-As a consequence (and paradoxically enough, a cause as well) of this longevity, they changed quite a bit throughout the ages, but there are three characteristics that were consistently maintained and that we can learn from:
+Although the Roman legion faced these pressures, it was an active force for more than a millennium.
+As a consequence of this longevity, they changed drastically throughout the ages to adapt to constant challenges.
+However, during this constant age of change, there were three characteristics that were consistently maintained:

-The Roman legion had an extremely streamlined reporting and ownership line: As the lowliest soldier – a legionnaire – you would be responsible for your armour, weapons, and tools, you would share one tent and one pack animal with seven fellow soldiers.
+The Roman legion had an extremely streamlined reporting and ownership line: As the lowliest soldier—a legionnaire—you would be responsible for your armour, weapons, and tools, you would share one tent and one pack animal with seven fellow soldiers.
 This group of eight formed the smallest unit of the legion: the contubernium.
 From within the contubernium a spokesman would be elected, one of 10 spokesmen who would report and talk with the centurion: a career soldier and the head of (you guessed it) a century, composed of 10 contuberniums, 80 men in total.
-All communication and reporting was done strictly through each selected spokesman.
+All communication and reporting were done strictly through each selected spokesman.

 In turn, centurions would be grouped with five other peers, the senior of them being in charge of a group of 480 soldiers: a cohort.
 Each legion would have 10 of these senior centurions, making up the 4,800 total soldiers who formed the legion.
 These centurions would report to the head centurion or Primus pilus, the highest ranked professional soldier within the legion.